ESSS/deps/README.md

     deps [parameters] <command>

-To prevent deps to process any option or flags passed to command a "--" can be used
+To prevent deps to process any option or flags passed to command a "--" can be used:

     deps [parameters] -- <command> --with --flags